davisethan/davisethan.github.io/index.md

 ## Research Mentor

-*100 word limit*
+*150 word limit*

 The Smart Neurorehabilitation Ecosystem at the University of Washington researchers BCI assisted therapies and robotics control.
 I have written internal documentation that reduces onboarding time from 3+ months to 1 week.
 This documentation centralizes BCI and ML textbooks and literature, and software libraries that describe what is BCI research, how to design experiments, and research directions [[1, 2, 3]](#research-mentor-references). it is also a source for experienced researchers seeking encyclopedic references [[4, 5]](#research-mentor-references).
 As part of my MS research, I have made it easier for my lab to perform useful and statistically valid BCI model benchmarks.
+These lab standards match real-world results such as benchmarks against state-of-the-art classifiers based on spatial filters computed directly on the Riemannian geometric manifold of the covariance matrix from EEG biosignals [[1, 2]](#research-mentor-references).

 ### Research Mentor References